IBM/capital-components/css-gridish/README.md

 ### What happens in the legacy implementation if I specify the column width for one breakpoint, but not the next larger breakpoint?

 To maintain a mobile-first opinion, column widths will scale to the next breakpoint if not specified.
-This means that a `.cap-grid__col--xs--1` be the size of `.cap-grid__col--s--2` if no `s` class was declared.
+This means that a `.cap-grid__col--sm--1` be the size of `.cap-grid__col--md--2` if no `md` class was declared.